Skip to main content

 How it compares to NotebookLM:

-• More nuanced, thoughtful responses
+• More subtle, thoughtful responses

 • Better at complex reasoning tasks